hannesdelbeke/qt-custom-window/README.md

 - use windowsflags to control the window just like in qt

 ## credits
-some code was used from https://github.com/yjg30737/pyqt-frameless-window added dev as author in commit history
+- used resize code from Jung Gyu Yoon [pyqt-frameless-window](https://github.com/yjg30737/pyqt-frameless-window) (added dev as commit author)